NexusWide/Template/.github/SECURITY.md

 > The purposes for the intent of the corresponding composition at hand, are the following:

-    >  Purpose
-  >  | ------ |
-  >  | Maintain legal, ethical, and regulatory requirements. |
+  > - Maintain legal, ethical, and regulatory requirements.
-  >  | Locate the misuse of applications, networks, data and computer systems. |
+  > - Locate the misuse of applications, networks, data and computer systems.
-  >  | Organize the maintenance and guideline regulations of the projects. |
+  > - Organize the maintenance and guideline regulations of the projects.
-  >  | Introduce report or\and communication guidelines and bridges. |
+  > - Introduce report or\and communication guidelines and bridges.

 ---